SimonKocurek/AuS/README.md

-# AuS
+# Akademický ubytovací Systém
-Information system for managing housing made with Python Flask
+Information system for managing housing made with Python 3.6 and Flask framework